All Episodes

 Saying no breaks my heart because they just have these eyes and they cry and everything.

-So I try to do more vegetable juices, and I don't want that to sound scary because I'm not just blending up kale and giving it to my children and be like, eat it, you know.
+So I try to do more vegetable juices and I don't want that to sound scary because I'm not just blending up kale and giving it to my children and be like, eat it, you know.

 But there's an art she uses to actually blend it.

-Here's the picture of her blending just recently, actually.
+Here's the picture of her blending just recently actually.

-Making the vegetables juice.
+Making the vegetables.

-Oh my gosh, you know, just a typical day in my life.
+It's just a typical day in my life.

 Which brings us to the next remedy, which for all of you is free.